UniMath/agda-unimath/src/foundation/sequential-limits.lagda.md

     is-retraction-gap-inverse-sequential-diagram
 ```

-### A cone over a inverse sequential diagram is equal to the value of `cone-map-inverse-sequential-diagram` at its own gap map
+### A cone over an inverse sequential diagram is equal to the value of `cone-map-inverse-sequential-diagram` at its own gap map

 ```agda
 module _